rachaelbabister/lyric-quiz/README.md

 ### Languages Used

-HTML, CSS and Javascript were used to create this interactive online game.
+HTML, CSS and JavaScript were used to create this interactive online game.

 ### Frameworks, Libraries & Programs Used